LEARN

 Threat Summary:

 Not globally threatened.
 Fairly common, sometimes entering suburbs of Perth.
-The spread of marri is thought to have benefitted this parrot, however, poor regeneration of nest trees is a long-term cause for concern, and the restricted range of the species compounds the situation.
+The spread of marri is thought to have benefited this parrot, however, poor regeneration of nest trees is a long-term cause for concern, and the restricted range of the species compounds the situation.
 It is further threatened by hunting and persecution.

 Range: